cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 It is also possible to specify multiple variables for a full factorial experiment, as well as various other experimental designs.
 Please see the examples in `experiments/*/README.md` for more experiment configurations.

+### Location of Pre-built Experiment Outline File

+As a time-saving convenience, a pre-built experiment outline file is available at the following location:

+`docs/vignettes/vignette1/configs/experiment_outline.json`

+If you do not wish to create your own experiment outline file from scratch, you can simply move or copy the pre-built file to the target location (experiments/cifar_layer/experiment_outline.json).

 ## Execute an experiment with Juneberry.